Galen Rupp: 2009–2010

 Having earned himself a place on the U.S. team for the 2009 World Championships in Athletics, Rupp announced that he was turning pro and that Michael Johnson would be his agent.
 At the World Championships, Rupp placed eighth in the 10,000 m, in which he was one of only two non-Africans in the top 12 alongside Dathan Ritzenhein.

 He then qualified for and competed at the 2010 IAAF World Indoor Championships, where he set a personal best of 7:42.40 for the 3000 m, taking fifth place in the final.

 Rupp knocked more than 20 seconds off his previous 10,000 m personal best with a time of 27:10.74 in Palo Alto, California, at the Payton Jordan Stanford Invitational.
 Before that race, the U.S. record was 27:13.98 set by Meb Keflezighi, and though Rupp's time was over three seconds faster, he was beaten to the punch by Chris Solinsky, who won the race with a new U.S. record of 26:59.60.
 Two months later, Rupp retained his national title in the 10,000 m with a win at the 2010 USA Outdoor Track and Field Championships.
-Rupp competed on the 2010 IAAF Diamond League circuit and made a series of improvements to his personal records: he broke four minutes for the one-mile run at the Pre Classic, running it in 3:57.72, set a outdoor 3000 m personal best of 7:43.24 at the London Grand Prix, and then improved his 5000 m time to 13:07.35 at the season-ending Weltklasse Zürich meeting.
+Rupp competed on the 2010 IAAF Diamond League circuit and made a series of improvements to his personal records: he broke four minutes for the one-mile run at the Pre Classic, running it in 3:57.72, set an outdoor 3000 m personal best of 7:43.24 at the London Grand Prix, and then improved his 5000 m time to 13:07.35 at the season-ending Weltklasse Zürich meeting.